-Risks of Increased Competition.
+Competition.
 The Company faces substantial competition from both established competitors and potential new entrants.
 The Company believes that the primary competitive factors in the markets in which the Company's products compete are yield, throughput, capital and direct costs, system performance, size of installed base, breadth of product line and customer satisfaction, as well as customer commitment to competing technologies.
-The Company's principal competitors in the market for MOCVD systems include Aixtron GmbH ("Aixtron"), Nippon Sanso K.K. ("Nippon Sanso") and Thomas Swann Ltd. ("Thomas Swann").
-The Company's principal competitors for sales of wafers and package-ready devices include Epitaxial Products International, Kopin Corp. and Q.E.D.
+The Company's principal competitors in the market for MOCVD systems include Aixtron GmbH, Nippon Sanso K.K. and Thomas Swann Ltd. The Company's principal competitors of wafers and package-ready devices include Epitaxial Products International, Kopin Corp. and Q.E.D.
 The Company also faces competition from manufacturers that produce wafers and package-ready devices for their own use.
 The Company may experience competition from corporations that have been in business longer than the Company and have broader product lines, more experience with high volume manufacturing, broader name recognition, substantially larger installed bases, alternative technologies which may be better established than the Company's and significantly greater financial, technical and marketing resources than the Company.
 There can be no assurance that the Company will successfully compete with these competitors in the future or that the Company's competitors will not develop enhancements to or future generations of competitive products that will offer price and performance features that are superior to those of the Company.
 The Company believes that in order to remain competitive, it must invest significant financial resources in developing new product features and enhancements and in maintaining customer satisfaction worldwide.
 In marketing its products, the Company may face competition from suppliers employing new technologies in order to extend the capabilities of competitive products beyond their current limits or increase their productivity.
 In addition, increased competitive pressure could lead to intensified price-based competition, resulting in lower prices and margins, which would materially adversely affect the Company's business, financial condition and results of operations.
-See "Business--Competition.'
+See "Business - Competition."

-Risks from Continued Existence of Control Group.
-Prior to consummation of the Offering, Jesup & Lamont Merchant Partners, L.L.C. ("JLMP"), the Company's majority shareholder, beneficially owned approximately 72.9% of the Common Stock outstanding, not including warrants to purchase 980,392 shares of Common Stock, which become exercisable on May 6, 1997.
-After the Offering, JLMP, together with the Company's directors and officers, will beneficially own approximately 52.9% of the Common Stock outstanding, not including warrants to purchase 980,392 shares of Common Stock, which become exercisable on May 6, 1997.
-Accordingly, the Company's majority shareholder and management will continue to hold sufficient voting power to control the business and affairs of the Company for the foreseeable future.
+Continued Existence of and Benefits to Control Group.
+Upon completion of the Offering, Jesup & Lamont Merchant Partners, L.L.C. ("JLMP"), the Company's majority shareholder, will beneficially own approximately 71.5% of the Common Stock.
+JLMP, together with the Company's directors and officers, will beneficially own approximately 77.0% of the Common Stock.
+Accordingly, the Company's majority shareholder and management will continue to hold sufficient voting power to enable it to maintain control of the business and affairs of the Company for the foreseeable future.
 Such concentration of ownership may also have the effect of delaying, deferring or preventing a change in control of the Company.
-Reuben F. Richards, Jr., the Company's President, Chief Executive Officer and a director, Howard R. Curd and Howard F. Curd, each a director of the Company, are three of the five members of JLMP.
-To guarantee the Company's demand note facility, Thomas J. Russell, the Chairman of the Company's Board of Directors and one of three trustees of a trust which is a member of JLMP, has granted the Company's lender a security interest over certain assets he controls.
-The Company intends to use up to \$10.0 million of the net proceeds from the Offering to repay the borrowings under the demand note facility.
+Reuben F. Richards, Jr., the Company's President, Chief Executive Officer and a director, Thomas J. Russell, the Chairman of the Company's Board of Directors, Howard R. Curd and Howard F. Curd, each a director of the Company, are four of the five members of JLMP.
+JLMP has guaranteed the Company's demand note facility.
+Thomas J. Russell has provided collateral for that guarantee.
+The Company expects to use up to \$10.0 million of the net proceeds from the Offering to repay the borrowings under the demand note facility.
 See "Use of Proceeds," "Principal Shareholders" and "Certain Transactions."